CS3398-Kelpians-Kelps/CS3398-Kelpians-F2019/README.md

 ## Accomplishments
 <ul>
-  <li><strong>Asa Murphy:</strong> Developed the user home GUI and responsible for implementing computer directory accessbility, and linking the text GUI feature.
+  <li><strong>Asa Murphy:</strong> Sprint 1: Developed the user home GUI and responsible for implementing computer directory accessbility, and linking the text GUI feature.
 (Files Developed: ChooseFile.java, SenditGui.java, sendit-icon.png, sendit.png).
-Developed Admin GUI interface for backend server and application monitoring.</li>
+Sprint 2: Developed Admin GUI interface for backend server and application monitoring.
+Sprint 3: assisted in implementing Machine and server data to be displayed on the Admin GUI</li>
   <strong>Alex Key:</strong> All files inside db directory were done by Alex Key.
 This includes the connector.java, as well as the connector_doc.txt.
 A mySQL database was setup on my local machine to test the connector, but theres no code for that.
 The artifact is used for querying / inserting / updating / deleting table columns in our database.
 My next step will be to install and setup the db on our server, as soon as the server is ready.
   <br>
   <strong>Sprint 2:</strong>Designed user table for use in database and help setup database on server.
 Artifact: db_design branch: db_design.txt.
 This is used to create user's and log them in.
 Next step will be too setup a subclass for Admin user, and store in DB.